geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Whereas a GPU cluster looks a lot like a big GPU.

 ##### **Chenyu** [[01:09:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4143)]
-So Elon's data center with the three big fans on top looks like a big...
+So Elon's data center with the three big fans on top looks like a big..

 ##### **Geohot** [[01:09:07](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4147)]
 Very big.